 Council to discuss future of controversial lorry park in Rossington

-Councillors have been updated on the future of a controversial lorry park which has caused ‘major problems’ for residents in a Doncaster village.
+Councillors will discuss the future of a controversial lorry park which has caused ‘major problems’ for residents in a Doncaster village.

 The lorry park, which is supposed to be a temporary measure, is used by HGVs waiting for entry into Attero Recycling centre off Bankwood Lane in Rossington.

 The company had planning permission to double the operating size of the plant granted along with the construction of a link road which would end lorry journeys through the Bankwood housing estate to the south.

 Residents spoke in support of the scheme and said the lorry park had caused ‘major problems’ with ‘putrid smells and dust’.

 Others said residents along Bankwood Lane had developed health problems and the constant stream of HGVs had turned the 30 mph estate road into something resembling a ‘motorway’.

 Despite the link road application being accepted in December last year, councillors on the planning committee now have a decision to make which could see them extend the temporary planning permission for the lorry park.